 Ryan’s practice focuses on energy and infrastructure projects located in emerging and frontier markets.

-Ryan is a frequent speaker and author on topics related to the development of independent power projects, renewable energy projects, and public-private partnerships, and the restructuring of national electricity sectors.
+Ryan is a frequent speaker and author on topics related to the development of independent power projects, renewable energy projects, and public-private partnerships, as well as the restructuring of national electricity sectors.
+Clients quoted in Chambers Global 2019 describe Ryan as “very knowledgeable in private-public transactions in the energy sector” and note that he “provides intelligent counsel and knows how to get the deal done.”

 Chambers Global Guide and IFLR1000 have recognized Ryan in the field of energy and natural resources.
 Before joining the firm, he served as a law clerk for the Honorable Henry H. Whiting of the Supreme Court of Virginia.